hi-i-m-GTooth/web-front_end_of_graduation_topic/README.md

 * add updateRangeValue in vue.js-method to show user what they selected
 * modify data in vue.js-data and add allmode variable in order to maintain mode switching

+### 10.21  TypeSetting
+* modify some id to make its name more explict
+(ex: btn-change-mode)
+* add div tag for typesetting
+(ex: tool-bar-interact)
+* add CSS in "Fix tool bar size" section

 # Note
 ### bootstrap